Hammarn/1MB335/Lab1.md

 ```
 As you move around in the systems directories this will of course change.

-to make a directory (called folders on other systems) use the command `mkdir`, try the following out:
+To make a directory (called folders on other systems) use the command `mkdir`, try the following out:

 ```
 mkdir directory1
 ```
-to figure out what happend use the `ls` command which lists the content of the current working directory:
+In order to figure out what happend use the `ls` command which lists the content of the current working directory:

 ```
 ls